Grayson Perry: Television

 In 2014, Perry presented a three-part documentary series for Channel 4, Who Are You?, on identity.
 In it, he creates diverse portraits for the National Portrait Gallery, London, of ex-MP Chris Huhne, Rylan Clark-Neal from The X Factor, a Muslim convert, and a young transgender man.

 In 2016, he presented a series exploring masculinity for Channel 4, Grayson Perry: All Man.
+The idea for the series came out of Perry's conversation with Chris Huhne in the previous series.

 In 2018, Perry explored Rites of Passage in a four-part documentary series on Channel 4.
 The documentary series focused on death, marriage, birth, and coming of age as Perry compared the way people in the UK dealt with these themes compared to others around the world.
 Each episode culminated in Perry helping those in the UK to create ceremonies that were appropriate to their own situations.

 During the COVID-19 pandemic, Perry presented Grayson's Art Club from his home studio alongside his wife Philippa, encouraging viewers to produce and share their own artworks from lockdown.
 Along with pieces submitted by practising artists and celebrity guests, the public's work went on display at an exhibition in Manchester, however, this did not go ahead due to COVID-19 restrictions.
 The programme's second series began in February 2021.

 In 2020 Channel 4 broadcast the series Grayson Perry's Big American Road Trip.
 Perry crossed the US on a motorbike, exploring its biggest fault lines, from race to class and identity.
 As America headed for a presidential election, Perry asked how its growing divisions could be overcome.

 In 2025, Perry participated in the sixth series of The Masked Singer as "Kingfisher".
 He was eliminated in the sixth episode.

+Aired in 2026 Perry starred in Grayson Perry Has Seen the Future, travelling to San Francisco and interviewing key players in the field of Artificial Intelligence.